zack-test-org/git-xargs/diagnose/README.md

 - Your ELB security group is misconfigured
 - The security group on your EC2 Instances is misconfigured
 - There's no process running on the instances and listening on your specified port
-- (Many other types of checks can also be added in the future, such as NACLs, peering connections, etc)
+- And, of course, many other types of checks can also be added in the future, such as NACLs, peering connections, etc.